-If you’re dreaming of a ceremony right on the beach in some of the more exclusive 30A communities like Seaside or Seacrest a private residence might be your best bet.
+This is my personal favorite for elopement options along the 30A.
+If you’re dreaming of a ceremony right on the beach a private residence might be your best bet.
 These vacation homes often include beach access, rooftops, courtyards, or boardwalks, offering a completely private and customizable space.
-It’s important to note that some communities do not allow ceremonies on the beach; however, they will allow photography with pre-approval.
+It’s important to note that some communities do not allow ceremonies on the beach (like Alys Beach); however, some communities will allow photography with pre-approval.

 Estimated Cost: Varies widely ($1,000–$10,000+) depending on property size, time of year, and access

-Guests Max: Usually 10–30 guests depending on HOA rules and space
+Guests Max: Usually 10–30 guests depending on home/community rules and space

 Permit/Application: You’ll need both the homeowner’s permission, the applicable community’s permission, and possibly a beach use permit from Walton County.
 Some HOAs also require event approval.
 It’s best to check the communities rules and regulations before booking your stay.

-For couples seeking a truly adventurous and intimate elopement, a private boat charter is a perfect way to exchange vows surrounded by the emerald waters of the Panhandle.
-With a range of vessels from sailboats to luxury yachts, you can say “I do” with the sun setting on the horizon or anchored near a secluded sandbar.
-Here are two of my favorite options for couples wanting a more curated experience:
+Coming in second for favorite 30A elopement locations, private boat charters are perfect for couples seeking a truly adventurous and intimate elopement.
+A private boat charter is a great way to exchange vows surrounded by the emerald waters of the Panhandle.
+With a range of vessels from sailboats to luxury yachts, you can get married at sunset or anchored near a secluded sandbar.
+Here are some of my favorite rental companies for couples wanting a more curated experience:

 30A Yacht Charters